End of Watch

 - Those Two Guys: Officers Orozco and Davis, the female pair, always seem to be the second on the scene.

-- Turn In Your Badge: The rookie hands her saregant her badge while being carted off to a hospital, indicating her resignation.
+- Turn in Your Badge: The rookie hands her sergeant her badge while being carted off to a hospital, indicating her resignation.